 Sometimes we become runners at "pace" and we are not able to improve our rhythm.
-In this article we give you 3 types of workouts that can be very useful for get that necessary "spark" both in training and after in the competition
+In this article we give you 3 types of training that can be very useful for get that necessary "spark" both in training and later in competition

-Performing continuous running workouts with an average duration of 60 minutes allows us to develop a good aerobic endurance base, but there comes a time when we feel “stuck” in our running pace.
+Carrying out continuous running training with an average duration of 60 minutes allows us to develop a good base of aerobic resistance, but there comes a time when we feel “stuck” in our running rhythm.

 If you find yourself in that situation, we propose you three types of training to include in your training routines to improve your race pace.